SpecificProtagonist/jvm/README.md

 - accessing fields & array elements
 - compressed pointers on x86-64 Linux

+Some mayor missing features:
+- garbage collection
+- interfaces
+- private/protected
+- a way to call native code

 Rough overview:
 - a `JVM` contains classes as well as interned strings
 - each fallible operation on it can return an object representing an instance of Throwable